phyntom/leaderboard/TDD_FINAL.md

 <!---
 Include any diagrams of flows through the solution such as decision trees or data flow.
 --->
+**General Flow**
+1. User accesses the leaderboard webpage.
+2. Leaderboard web application perform authentication and authorization using the Identity team OAuth2 compliant Authorization Server to get JWT token L
+3. Leaderboard web application fetches the leaderboard data from the Leaderboard Service
+4. Leaderboard Service returns the data to the Leaderboard web application
+5. Leaderboard web application displays the leaderboard data to the user
+6. Leaderboard web application establishes a socket connection to the server to listen for leaderboard updates
+7. Leaderboard Service broadcasts leaderboard updates to the connected clients
+8. Leaderboard web application receives the update and updates the leaderboard data in real-time
+9. User selects filters (game mode, period, player).
+10. Web application requests filtered data from the Leaderboard Service
+11. Leaderboard Service fetches and returns filtered data.
+12. Web application displays filtered data.

 Here is the sequence diagram that illustrates the flow of the leaderboard web application
 ![image](assets/SequenceDiagram.png)
 ### Data models